Bertini theorems revisited: Bertini-integrality over finite fields

-The following lemma generalizes the weaker version of the hard result \cite[Lemma~3.5]{Poonen-3} to hypersurfaces containing a prescribed closed subscheme.
-But we will show that this weaker version is sufficient for the proof of the Bertini-irreducibility theorem (even the stronger version).
+The following result generalizes a weaker version of \cite[Lemma~3.5]{Poonen-3} to hypersurfaces containing a prescribed closed subscheme.
+But we will show that this weaker version is sufficient for the proof of the Bertini-irreducibility theorem.